PygmalionAI/aphrodite-engine/docs/pages/developer/paged-attention.md

 K_vec k_vecs[NUM_VECS_PER_THREAD];
 ```

-Next, we need to read the key token data from `k_ptr` and store them on registery memory as `k_vecs`.
+Next, we need to read the key token data from `k_ptr` and store them on registry memory as `k_vecs`.
 We use register memory for `k_vecs` because it'll only be accessed by one thread once, whereas `q_vecs` will be accessed by multiple threads multiple times.
 Each `k_vecs` will contain multiple vectors for later calculation.
 Each vec will be set at each inner iteration.
 The assignment of vecs allows neighbouring threads in a warp to read neighbouring memory together, which again promotes the memory coalescing.
 For instance, thread 0 will read vec 0, while thread 1 will read vec 1.
 In the next inner loop, thread 0 will read vec 2, while thread 1 will read vec 3, and so on.

 You may still be a little confused about the overall flow.
 Don't worry, please keep reading the next "QK" section.
 It'll illustrate the query/key calculation flow in a clearer and higher-level manner.